beancount/docs/docs/a_proposal_for_an_improvement_on_inventory_booking.md

 ### Capital Gains Sans Commissions<a id="capital-gains-sans-commissions"></a>

 We would like to be able to support the automatic calculation of capital gains without the commissions.
-This problem is described in much detail in the [<span class="underline">Commissions section of the trading documentation</span>](trading_with_beancount.md) and in a [<span class="underline">thread on the mailing-list</span>](https://groups.google.com/d/msg/ledger-cli/zRSMle5AV3Q/ySUgsMVNg-kJ).
+This problem is described in much detail in the [<u>Commissions section of the trading documentation</u>](trading_with_beancount.md) and in a [<u>thread on the mailing-list</u>](https://groups.google.com/d/msg/ledger-cli/zRSMle5AV3Q/ySUgsMVNg-kJ).
 The essence of the complication that occurs is that one cannot simply subtract the commissions incurred during the reporting period from the gains that include commissions, because the commissions that were incurred to acquire the position must be pro-rated to the shares of the position that are sold.
 The simplest and most common way to implement this is to include the costs of acquiring the position into the cost basis of the position itself, and deduct the selling costs from the market value when a position is reduced.

 Whatever new design we come up with must allow us to count these adjusted gains as this is essential to various individuals' situations.
 In Beancount, I have figured out a solution for this problem, which luckily enough involves only an automated transformation of a transaction flagged by the presence of a special flag on its postings... if and only if I can find a way to specify which lot to book against without having to specify its cost, because once the cost of commissions gets folded into the cost of the position, the adjusted cost does not show up anywhere in the input file, the user would have to calculate it manually, which is unreasonable.
 In the solution I’m proposing, the following transactions would be transformed automatically, triggered by the presence of the “C” flag: